tkejzlar/statistic_calcs/README.md

   options = { mean: 0, standard_deviation: 1, g_x: 0.07493 }
 ```

-#### Also some of the distibution has aliases for their values to make it easier to use
+#### Also some of the distribution has aliases for their values to make it easier to use

 Example: